Miguel-Escobar/DeepLearningHOI/README.md

 This repo centains code for a reserch project started at the LACONEU school of Computational Neuroscience.
 It **heavily** utilizes code and ideas from the the paper [Loss of Plasticity in Deep Continual Learning](https://doi.org/10.1038/s41586-024-07711-7) and it's associated [github repo](https://github.com/shibhansh/loss-of-plasticity/tree/main).

-## A brief geal statement of the project:
+## A brief goal statement of the project:

 The aim is to investigate whether higher order information metrics, such as O-info, TC, DTC, etc..., give us some insight into what happens to a continously trained network that makes it be less plastic over training time.
 Based on what we see we can choose whether to leave it at that or go further.